theodorosploumis/drupal-development-checklist/README.md

-# Drupal 8.x Project Checklist
+# Drupal 8.x Project Development Checklist
 A checklist of common tools, settings, modules etc to check for a Drupal 8.x web project

 **How to use this?**